AmaanC/amaanc.github.io/content/post/the-experiment.md

 This is an entirely non-committal list, of course.
 My broad aim in studying these fields is to maximize my skillset in areas that I think will have the largest impact on our future.
-The overarching goals I have as my motivation for these skills are:
+The overarching goals / fields I have as my motivation for these skills are:

 - Programming language theory - imagine how much faster our rate of innovation could be if we had languages that made formal verification easier?
 (NASA